Yoga At your Desk:

 3. Shoulder Rolls

-Shoulder rolls are helpful, especially for muscle tension that builds up over the course of the day, and is an easy beginner asana that can be done right in your office chair.
-When you're hunched over your desk all day, it's easy to develop pain, soreness or stiffness in your shoulders.
-A little consistency with doing seated shoulder rolls may just help relive some of that unwanted tension.
+Shoulder Rolls are helpful, especially for muscle tension that builds up over the course of the day, and is an easy beginner asana, done right in your office chair.
+When you’re hunched over your desk all day, it’s easy to develop pain, soreness or stiffness in your shoulders.
+A little consistency with doing Seated Shoulder Rolls may just help relieve some of that unwanted tension.

 Sit upright in your desk chair, and slowly roll your shoulders.
-Roll them backwards for thirty seconds and then roll them in the other direction for another thirty seconds.
-Don’t rush, really allow yourself to feel the tension slide off this area of your body, as you inhale and exhale, concentrating on your breath.
+Roll them backwards for thirty seconds, then forward for an additional thirty seconds.
+Don’t rush, allow yourself to feel the tension slide off this area of your body, while concentrating on breathe.

 4. Stork Pose Chair

-Your back is certainly not the only area you might be feeling some tension.
-Your legs can also get cramped and stiff from sitting all day at work.
-The stork pose is great if you want to get a good stretch to your thighs, arms, wrists, glutes, hips and even your ankles.
+Your back is not the only area you might be feeling tension.
+Your legs also get cramped and stiff from sitting all day at work.
+Stork pose is great if you want to get a good stretch to your thighs, arms, wrists, glutes, hips and even your ankles.
 This type of yoga helps with strength, stretch and balance.

-The stork pose may also give you a reason to get up out of your chair and do a combination of maneuvers or sequences.
+Stork pose also gives you a reason to get up out of your chair and do a combination of maneuvers.
 This pose can be done with, or without a chair.

-Make sure to focus on one point in the room to help with your balance, breath in and out slowly, pulling our hands toward the center, relaxing your shoulders
+Make sure to focus on one point in the room to help with your balance, breath in and out slowly, pulling your hands toward the center, relaxing your shoulders

 5. Upward Dog

-Once you're lowered over your desk, walk your feet back about a foot.
+Once you’re lowered over your desk, walk your feet back about a foot.
 Leaning on your toes, move your pelvis forward, slowly arch your back.
 Try to create a smooth angle with your body, stretching your neck back and nose positioned toward the ceiling.
 Hold this pose for 15 seconds, inhaling and exhaling slowly.
-This will relax you and help you bend more deeply into the upward dog position.
+This will relax you and help bend more deeply into Upward Dog position.

 6. Crescent Moon Pose

-The final yoga posture at your desk we'll talk about is the crescent moon pose.
-This is a simple seated yoga pose that will help open up your chest, straighten up your spine, and help to stretch your shoulders, arms and wrists.
-To get into a crescent moon pose, make sure that you are seated firmly in your chair, with good posture, straightening up your back.
-Then reach both arms in the air and upward.
+The final yoga posture at your desk we’ll talk about is Crescent Moon pose.
+This is a simple seated yoga pose that will help open up your chest, straighten up your spine, and stretch your shoulders, arms and wrists.
+To get into Crescent Moon pose, make sure that you are seated firmly in your chair, with good posture, straightening up your back.
+Then, reach both arms in the air and upward.

 Hopefully, with some of the poses we’ve listed, you can find a little bit of peace, even at the office ; )

-Your co-workers might not get it at first, but when they see you in a more energetic and relaxed state, maybe they'll just end up joining you for a little desk yoga!
+Your co-workers might not get it at first.
+However, when they see you in a more energetic and relaxed state, maybe they’ll end up joining you for a little desk yoga!

-Make sure to share some of your favorite "stealth" yoga maneuvers and stretches your do at work in the comments section of our blog!
+Make sure to share some of your favorite “stealth” yoga maneuvers and stretches you do at work in the comments section of our blog!